floriandotorg/lego-island-asset-ripper/README.md

 ![lego_island_blender](https://github.com/user-attachments/assets/a0587ce7-7241-4262-ad6d-78dfae8bea8f)

 It'll extract all generated files into the `extract` directory for each SI-file.
+If also a path to the isle decompliation directory is provided, it'll generate the corresponding typescript files in `actions` for each SI-file.
+The directory either needs to contain all header files directly or it must be the root directory of the decompliation repository.

 ---